Jashmit918/Login-Website/README.md

 - Simple Front-end Login Website
 - Made using HTML and CSS
 - Contains a beautiful background image.
-- Contains glass effect in the login website.
+- Contains transparent effect b/w Login Panel & background.
 - Compatible with all mobile devices with great user interface

 ## Technologies Used: